danryan/spice/README.md

     Spice.connect!

-If you want to reset your config to their default state:
+If you want to reset your config to their default values:

     Spice.reset!

 ## Usage

-##= Low-level use
+### Low-level use

 Setting up spice and running `Spice.connect!` creates a connection object that can then be used to send requests to your Chef server, accessed via `Spice.connection`.

-Return a list of all clients:
+Get a list of all clients:

     Spice.connection.get("/clients")

 Get a specific node by the name "slappypants":

     Spice.connection.get("/nodes/slappypants")

+Create a new role called "awesome":

+    Spice.connection.post("/roles", :name => "awesome")

+Make the client "sweet" an admin:

+    Spice.connection.put("/clients/sweet", :admin => true)

+Scope out (the official Chef API docs)[http://wiki.opscode.com/display/chef/Server+API] for a full list of wicked awesome things you can do.

+## High-level use

+TODO

 ## Contributing to spice